MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/set-up-your-development-environment.md

 ## 2. Install the Windows App SDK extension for Visual Studio (VSIX)

 The [Windows App SDK](index.md) includes project and item templates for creating and developing WinUI 3 apps.
-These project templates are built into Visual Studio 2022 version 17.1 (Preview), and available as Visual Studio extensions (VSIX) for Visual Studio 2022 / 2019.
-There are three versions of the extension: **stable**, **preview**, and **experimental**.
-For more information about the differences between these versions, see [Release channels](release-channels.md).
+These project templates are available as Visual Studio extensions (VSIX) for Visual Studio 2022 / 2019.

 For a list of the minimum system requirements to use the Windows App SDK, see [System requirements for Windows app development](system-requirements.md).